jbellogo/Algorithms/LeetCode/binary-trees/0124-binary-tree-max-path-sum/README.md

 The number of nodes in the tree is in the range [1, 3 * 104].
 -1000 <= Node.val <= 1000

+# Solution
+We used dynamic programming and DFS to solve this problem.